-- filename ((str, file-like object)) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
-If list of strings, each list item is printed on its own line. - open\file (boo1) Whether to open the file using the default program after creation. - logo (Path, str) A custom logo to use in the PDF report.
-If nothing is passed, the default pylinac logo is used.
+- filename ((str, file-like object}) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
+If list of strings, each list item is printed on its own line. - open_file (bool) Whether to open the file using the default program after creation.